Setting up winIDEA with Native OS Package Manager

-Following pages describes how to install the required software for running winIDEA using the native package manager from supported distribution:
+Following page describes how to install the required software for running winIDEA using the native package manager from supported distribution for Ubuntu/Debian.

 winIDEA on Linux relies on WineHQ.
 The list of supported Linux distributions follows the requirements for running the latest stable branch of Wine: